fenok/react-router-typesafe-routes/README.md

 import { route, PathnameType } from "react-router-typesafe-routes/dom"; // Or /native

 // This type accepts 'string | number | boolean' and returns 'string'.
-// We only implement ParamType interface, so this type can only be used for path params.
+// It only implements 'PathnameType', so it can only be used for pathname params.
-// For other params, we would need to implement SearchParamType and StateParamType. const looseString: PathnameType<string, string | number | boolean> = {
+// Implement 'SearchType', 'HashType', and 'StateType' to cover other cases. const looseString: PathnameType<string, string | number | boolean> = {
   getPlainParam(value) {
     // It's always guaranteed that value is not 'undefined' here. return String(value);
   },
   getTypedParam(value) {
-    // We could treat 'undefined' in a special way to distinguish absent and invalid params. if (typeof value !== "string") {
+    // You could treat 'undefined' in a special way to distinguish absent and invalid params. if (typeof value !== "string") {
       throw new Error("Expected string");
     }